centreon/centreon-engine/doc/user/configuration/basics/object_configuration_overview.rst

   * Attributes of a host (CPU load, disk usage, uptime, etc.)
   * Services provided by the host (HTTP, POP3, FTP, SSH, etc.)
   * Other things associated with the host (DNS records, etc.)

-:ref:`Services Groups <obj_def_servicegroup>` are groups of one or more services.
-Service groups can make it easier to (1) view the status of related services in the Centreon Engine web interface and (2) simplify your configuration through the use of
-:ref:`object tricks <obj_def_tricks>`.

 .. image:: /_static/images/objects-services.png
    :align: center